 - Trans Fats: Potato chips, cheese puffs, fried chicken, and margarine.

-Avoiding these unhealthy foods can help reduce the risk of weight gain, obesity, and related diseases.
+Avoiding these processed foods can help reduce the risk of weight gain, obesity, and related diseases.
 Here’s a list of health benefits of the Paleo diet.
 Take a look.

 Health Benefits Of Paleo Diet